Liang-Jun Yan, PhD

 Teaching Areas & Interests:

 In the College of Pharmacy, I have been involved in teaching biochemistry to P1 students as the course director, and also teach renal pharmacology, cardiovascular pharmacology, and dermatology/ears/eyes/nose/throat pharmacology to P2 students.
 Additionally, I am also a course director for a journal club course and have been training Pharm D students for research under the course PHAR7375.
-In Graduate School of Biomedical Sciences, I have been teaching topics including mitochondria and mitochondrial pharmacology and neurobiology of aging.
+In College of Biomedical and Translational Sciences, I have been teaching topics including mitochondria and mitochondrial pharmacology and neurobiology of aging.

 Professional Activities & Awards: